Our travels during 2017.

 Tomato Industrial Museum

-MUST DO ATTRACTION: One of the best things we did during our stay on Santorini was walking all the way from Imerovigli to Oia.
+Our favorite: One of the best things we did on Santorini Island was walking all the way from Imerovigli to Oia.

 There’s a hiking path that goes along the cliff most of the time.
 It’s 8 km long going up and down and up and down again with amazing views and scaring moments due to the cliff so close to the narrow path that in case there was a “slightly” vertigo the fall would be a “fall of no return”. 🙂